ysdn2018/the-next-introductions/README.md

 It's all setup on the site, you just need to setup Github authentication for yourself.

 ### Github authentication
 First you’ll need to add your deployed site as an OAuth application in your GitHub settings.
-[This guide](https://www.netlify.com/docs/authentication-providers/#using-an-authentication-provider) shows you how.
+[This guide](https://www.netlify.com/docs/authentication-providers/#using-an-authentication-provider) shows you how (disregard the example code at the bottom).

 Then in your code in 'static/admin/config.yml' you'll want to let the cms know where your github repo is.